Burning Mountain Festival set for Saturday

 September 6, 2017

-Named for the underground coal mines that still burn inside the nearby hillsides, New Castle's signature September event, Burning Mountain Festival, is set to begin in downtown New Castle this weekend.
-For the 44th year in a row, the town will welcome visitors from across the valley as it celebrates the people who make the town what it is.
+Named for the underground coal mines that still burn inside the nearby hillsides, New Castle's signature September event, Burning Mountain Festival, is set to begin this weekend.
+For the 44th year in a row, the town will welcome visitors from across the area as it celebrates the people who make the town what it is.

-"This year's theme is our town is proud and strong," said Debbie Nichols, New Castle administrative assistant who helped organize this year's event.
+"This year's theme is our town is proud and strong," said Debbie Nichols, New Castle administrative assistant who helped organize the 2017 event.
 "It's a celebration of our heritage and the people that live here."

-Festivities begin at 5 p.m. on Friday and go until 10 p.m. on Saturday, closing out with the Ralph Dinosaur Band.
+Festivities begin at 5 p.m.
+Friday and go until 10 p.m.
+Saturday, closing out with the Ralph Dinosaur Band.

 All shows are free at Burning Mountain Park.